-In that context, model calibration techniques help to reduce parameter uncertainties and improve the streamflow representation.
+In this context, model calibration techniques help reduce parameter uncertainty and improve the representation of streamflow.

 Model optimization